 What is HeartLight Center?

-HeartLight Center is a non profit that offers grief support and education.
+HeartLight Center is a non profit that offers grief support and education in various group settings.

 Where is HeartLight located?